staaky/strip/README.md

 git clone git://github.com/staaky/strip.git
 ```

-Install dependencies by running `npm install` in the strip directory:
+Go inside the strip folder that was just fetched and install dependencies:

 ```
-npm install
+cd strip && npm install
 ```

-Install the [grunt command line interface](https://github.com/gruntjs/grunt-cli) as a global package:
+Make sure the [grunt command line interface](https://github.com/gruntjs/grunt-cli) is installed as a global package:

 ```
 npm install -g grunt-cli
 ```

-Now run the `grunt` command in the strip directory, this updates `js/strip.js` and `js/strip.min.js` to include the latest changes:
+Now run the `grunt` command, this updates `js/strip.js` and `js/strip.min.js` to include the latest changes made in the `src` folder:

 ```
 grunt